 Ethernet’s popularity continues to grow.
 With almost 30 years of industry acceptance, the standard is well known and well understood, which makes configuration and troubleshooting easier.
 As other technologies advanced, Ethernet has evolved to keep pace, increasing in speed and functionality.

-For more information on Ethernet and other networking technologies, check out the links on the next page.
+For more information on Ethernet and other networking technologies, check out the links below.